Please select a topic to view more information.

 If the student wishes to concurrently complete and receive the Master’s degree as well as the Ph.D. degree, this request must be made in writing at the time of the application to enter the Ph.D. degree.
 This request will be granted only if the student has substantially completed the requirements for the Master’s degree.
 In practical terms, this means that the student should need only to complete fewer than six additional credits, including the Master’s Thesis or Literature Review, which is required for the Master’s degree.
 The student must be able to complete the program within the next semester, and would be liable for the payment of tuition for the required credits.

-The student must complete a special transfer application and provide a letter explaining the reason for the requested transfer.
-Letters in support of the transfer must also be provided by the program directors of both the student’s current program and the program to which admission is sought
+The student must complete a special transfer form and provide a letter explaining the reason for the requested transfer.
+Letters in support of the transfer must also be provided by the program directors of both the student’s current program and the program to which admission is sought.

 The student must provide a letter requesting the transfer and explaining the student’s reason for the transfer.
 Letters in support of the transfer must also be provided by the program directors of both the student’s current Ph.D. program and the Master’s program to which admission is sought.
 If the transfer is within the same department or program, a single letter from the department’s program director or jointly signed by the doctoral and Master’s program directors will suffice.

-The student must complete an Application for Visiting or Exchange Students and include a statement that explains the purpose of the desired activity at NYMC.
+The student must complete an online application and include a statement that explains the purpose of the desired activity at NYMC.
+When completing the Program Selection tab, choose Degree Type = Non-Matriculating, then the Department/Program of your choosing.
 The required supporting documentation would include an official academic transcript from the home university, a letter from the student’s dean at the home university certifying that the student is in good standing and that the proposed activity can be applied towards fulfillment of the student’s degree requirements, and a letter from the NYMC faculty sponsor that outlines the proposed activity and provides an estimate of the duration of the student’s proposed stay at the College.
 If needed, the appropriate paperwork and documentation for obtaining a student visa (F-1) or visiting scholar or student visa (J-1) must also be submitted.